rundeck/docs/docs/learning/howto/acls/group-project-exec.md

     - read
     - run
 context:
-  project: devops
+  project: prj-sandbox
 ---
-#Description
+#This entry allows the group permissions to read the nodes in the project.
 by:
-  group: sandbox-exec
+  group: grp-sandbox-exec
-description: All Nodes
+description: Allows grp-sandbox-exec the ability to read and refresh Nodes in the prj-sandbox project.
 for:
   resource:
   - allow: